chimmelb/connect-lesson/README.md

 1. a Custom Resource in Cloud Formation that connects a Lambda function to a Connect Flow.
 2. A "deploy script" (CloudFormation, Terraform, CDK) that builds the entire stack.

 This is where my project is going to pause and I will have to practice more AWS Cloud Formation and the configuration syntax.
-Or learn of better tools for generation (I did not find (CloudFormation Designer)[https://console.aws.amazon.com/cloudformation/designer/home?region=us-east-1] very helpful.)
+Or learn of better tools for generation (I did not find [CloudFormation Designer](https://console.aws.amazon.com/cloudformation/designer/home?region=us-east-1) very helpful.)

-The best example I found, that was similar to my final goal, came from AWS themselves, in their (chat-ui CloudFormation example)[https://github.com/amazon-connect/amazon-connect-chat-ui-examples/blob/master/cloudformationTemplates/startChatContactAPI/cloudformation.yaml].
+The best example I found, that was similar to my final goal, came from AWS themselves, in their [chat-ui CloudFormation example](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/blob/master/cloudformationTemplates/startChatContactAPI/cloudformation.yaml).

 In that file: